 Honeybush is a newly popular tea, with global production doubling recently.
 This is probably due to how delicious this naturally caffeine-free tea is.

 Mate is a popular drink in South America, where it has been cultivated and consumed for hundreds of years.

-While mate is referred to as a tea, it is made from the stems and leaves of the botanical plant name is Ilex paraguariensis, a member of the holly family of plants.
+While mate is referred to as a tea, it is made from the stems and leaves of the botanical plant name Ilex paraguariensis, a member of the holly family of plants.

-Once farmed by Guarani and Tupi tribes in Brazil, mate is now a popular drink in Uruguay, Paraguay, Bolivia, U.S.A., and Argentina.
+Once farmed by Guarani and Tupi tribes in Brazil, mate is now a popular drink in Uruguay, Paraguay, Bolivia, the U.S.A., and Argentina.